AEPPLEJHON/IR-Tool/README.md

 IR Measurement Tool designed for Android - Runs on Kivy.
-Can run on PC using Python Intepreter by running main.py.
+Can run on PC using Python Intepreter by running main.py (all files required).

 PLEASE NOTE:
 Be sure to choose a compatible sample-rate.